 Here are the score basics for Experian using the VantageScore model:

-Your credit report is a record of your credit history which lenders will glean insights from to ascertain how financially responsible you are.
+Your credit report is a record of your credit history which both in-person and online loans lenders will glean insights from to ascertain how financially responsible you are.

 Here are a few pieces of information you can find on your credit report: